mliarakos/spark-typed-ops/README.md

 Spark Datasets add type safety to DataFrames, but with a slight trade-off for performance due to the overhead of object serialization and deserialization.
 There are many common simple use cases where we'd like to avoid the object overhead while maintaining type-safety.

-Consider the example of selecting columns from a Dataset as DataFrame:
+Consider the example of selecting columns from a Dataset as a DataFrame:

 ```scala
 case class User(id: Int, name: String, email: String)